 When should a student stay home from school due to illness?

-Following the medication policies is for your child’s safety and well being.
+Following the medication policies are for your child’s safety and well-being.

-Prescribed inhalers may be carried by students with asthma provided written authorization from the parent or guardian is given to the school nurse along with a written statement from the student’s physician or licensed health care provider stating that the student is capable of safely self administering prescribed medication.
+Prescribed inhalers may be carried by students with asthma provided written authorization from the parent or guardian is given to the school nurse along with a written statement from the student’s physician or licensed health care provider stating that the student is capable of safely self-administering prescribed medication.
 An asthma action plan is provided for this purpose.
-All inhalers must have the prescription label on the medicine.
+All inhalers must have the prescription label on them.

 If a student cannot be immunized for medical reasons, or an immunization conflicts with a student’s religious beliefs, please consult the Student Handbook for further information.

-New enrollees will have vision and hearing screening completed.
+New students will have vision and hearing screening completed.
 Parents will be contacted only if the student has failed the screening process.

-Students with a health concern which needs attention while at school should have a health history form filled out and a parent should consult with the school nurse.
-Nurse Haines will be in the Wellness Center Monday through Friday, please call to schedule a time to meet at 469-742-8722.
+Students with a health concern that needs attention while at school should have a health history form filled out and a parent should consult with the school nurse.

-The Wellness Center is located in the Administration Area, and can be accessed from the Commons Area.
-My e-mail address is firstname.lastname@example.org, or direct phone number is 469-742-8722.
-Please contact me should you have any questions or concerns, I look forward to caring for your child!
+Please contact me should you have any questions or concerns.
+I look forward to caring for your child!